ziming/laravel-statsig/README.md

 // The Facade Version is fine too LaravelStatsig::checkGate($user, 'gate_name');

-// You can set add this to your ServiceProvider boot() method to
+// You can set add this to 1 of your ServiceProviders boot() method to
-// override the default laravel user to Statsig user conversion code too if you want LaravelUserToStatsigUserConverter::setConversionCallable(function (User $laravelUser): StatsigUser {
+// override the default laravel user to Statsig user conversion code too if you want LaravelStatsigUserConfiguration::setConversionCallable(function (User $laravelUser): StatsigUser {
         $statsigUser = StatsigUser::withUserID((string) $laravelUser->getAuthIdentifier());
         $statsigUser->setEmail($laravelUser->getEmailForVerification());
         $statsigUser->setIP(request()->ip());